-ECM 9: Install Pipe Insulation
+ECM 11: Install Pipe Insulation

-Install insulation on heating water and domestic hot water system piping.
+Install insulation on domestic hot water system piping.
 Distribution system losses are dependent on system fluid temperature, the size of the distribution system, and the level of insulation of the piping.
 Significant energy savings can be achieved when insulation has not been well maintained.
 When the insulation is exposed to water, when the insulation has been removed from some areas of the pipe, or when valves have not been properly insulated system efficiency can be significantly reduced.
 This measure saves energy by reducing heat transfer in the distribution system.

-Affected Systems: hot water piping behind the boilers, and domestic hot water piping around the water heater.
+Affected Systems: hot water piping and domestic hot water piping